 Helping your children develop their own sense of art is what’s key in teaching art in homeschool.
 It could be that your child develops a great love for pottery and working in clay.
 Then again, you may have a child that is into all things comic and you help them discover the art of pop art, or manga art.
 There simply is no right way or wrong way to do art.

 Even if you or your child have zero artistic ability and you don’t perceive any way for either of you to develop an artistic ability.
-You may still teach and develop a love for art.
+You may still teach and develop a love for visual art through the observation of the work of other incredible artists.

 This page contains affiliate advertisement links.